Goyal028/FestiveTechCalendar2022/TF-Deploy ANF using Terraform/README.md

 ## What's this?!
-Here you will find all the code I used for this years contribution to the Festive Tech Calendar.
+Here you will find all the code I used for the Festive Tech Calendar 2022.
+The Terraform code will deploy the following resources:
+- Resource Groups
+- Virtual Networks
+- Subnets
+- Virtual Network Peers
+- Virtual Machines
+- Azure Keyvault
+- ANF Accounts
+- ANF Capacity Pools
+- ANF Volumes